What Is A Promissory Note? Definition And Explanation

 What Is A Promissory Note?

-A promissory note is a written agreement between one party (you, the borrower) to pay back the loan issued by another party (often a bank or other financial institution).
+A promissory note is a written agreement between two parties –you, the borrower, who will repay the second party, often a bank or other financial institution.
 Anyone lending money (like home sellers, credit unions, mortgage lenders and banks, for instance) can issue a promissory note.

 But specific to real estate and the mortgage process, promissory notes serve as an agreement that the borrower will repay their mortgage loan by the maturity date.